1Syler/nextpvr-importer/README.md

 On Chrome it will run through all files and add them to the list but it may have problems reading some files which will leave the startTime and endTime as null, for now.
 It seems to be an issue with FFmpeg as it can read the files on their own but not when run as part of a much larger number of files.
 I will file a bug for this.

 Bug reported https://github.com/ffmpegwasm/ffmpeg.wasm/issues/144

+## TODO

+* Add pre-fill input for Title, SubTitle, Genre etc
+* Add ability to select a folder to apply filter too
+* Implement saving data to IndexedDB
+* Grab details file details from other sources as addition/alternative to FFmpeg when it fails